Trip Difficulty Ratings

 Level 1: Easy

-Might involve squatting or bending over, carrying lightweight materials and gripping, tying or cutting organic matter, like sticks, with loppers.
+The work may involve squatting or bending over, carrying lightweight materials and gripping, tying or cutting sticks.

-These offerings are accessible to most people, but given the possibility of varying, uneven terrain, they may not be suitable for people who use wheelchairs or walkers.
+These offerings are accessible to most people.
+Due to the possibility of uneven terrain, these trips may not be suitable for people who use wheelchairs or walkers.

 Level 2: Moderate

-Trips with work that involves more lifting or bending, longer walks (of a mile or more) over uneven terrain, or more challenging weather conditions.
+Trips that involve more lifting or bending, walks of one mile or more over uneven terrain, or the potential for more challenging seasonal weather conditions.

 Level 3: Challenging

-Trips that involve work in difficult terrain, with more than 2 miles of hiking required to get to the work site, and anticipated hotter (or colder) weather extremes.
-Volunteers may be required to use hand tools, bend and kneel for prolonged periods, or hike with materials.
+Trips that involve work in difficult terrain, with more than two miles of hiking required to reach the work site, and potential seasonal weather extremes.
+Volunteers may be required to use hand tools, bend and kneel for prolonged periods, or hike while carrying materials.

-In order to safely participate, volunteers should get regular cardiovascular exercise (walking, hiking, running, biking, etc) and be prepared to hike longer distances on or off trail, carrying their own gear as well as some tools.
+To safely participate, volunteers should get regular cardiovascular exercise (walking, hiking, running, biking, etc.) and be prepared to hike longer distances on or off-trail, carrying their own gear and some project tools.

 Level 4: Strenuous

-Trips with physically demanding work in challenging backcountry terrain, such as steep, rocky slopes, with more than 3 miles of off trail hiking required to access the work site.
+Trips that involve physically demanding work in challenging backcountry terrain, such as steep, rocky slopes, with more than three miles of off-trail hiking required to access the work site.
 Volunteers may be required to use hand tools, bend and kneel for prolonged periods, or carry heavy materials.

-In order to safely participate, volunteers should get regular cardiovascular exercise (walking, hiking, running, biking, etc) and be prepared to hike longer distances off trail in steep and slippery terrain, carrying their own gear as well as some tools.
+To safely participate, volunteers should get regular cardiovascular exercise (hiking, running, biking, etc.) and be prepared to hike longer distances off-trail in steep and slippery terrain, carrying their own gear and some project tools.

 Level 5: Extreme

-Trips with highly strenous work in rugged, backcountry terrain, with more than 5 miles of off-trail hiking required to reach the work site.
+Trips that involve highly strenuous work in rugged, backcountry terrain, with more than five miles of off-trail hiking required to reach the work site.
+Participants must be proficient in backcountry travel and have a very high fitness level.

-In order to safely participate, volunteers should get regular strenous cardiovascular exercise (hiking, running, biking, etc) and be prepared to hike longer distances off trail in steep terrain, carrying their own gear as well as some tools.
+To safely participate, volunteers should get regular strenuous cardiovascular exercise (hiking, running, biking, etc.) and be prepared to hike longer distances off-trail in steep terrain, carrying their own gear and some project tools.